ajmal017/marketTrader/README.md

 ```
 Type the corresponding number selection to start the program.
 What each option does is explained below:
 ### 1. Get Top 5 Stocks:
 This option uses Yahoo!
-Finance to get the top 10 stocks from the top gainers page(10 is changable).
+Finance to get the top 10 stocks from the top gainers page(10 is changeable).
 It puts them into a list(*stock_list*).
 This list is used throughout the rest of the program. *Note: some options, like option 4, will run this automatically.*
 ### 2. Get Stock Data:
 This option sends a request to AlphaVantage, an API service, to get data for each stock in the stock list.
-Stock data recieved:
+Stock data received:
 - timestamp/date
 - open
 - high